calflan/calflan/README.md

 <!--
 **calflan/calflan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 I currently work at Booking.com on our Taxi product
+- 🔭 I currently work at Booking.com on our Car rental product
-- 🌱 I’m currently learning more about GraphQL
+- 🌱 I’m currently working with and learning more about micro-frontend architecture